hucancode/hucancode/src/posts/number-of-pairs-satisfying-inequality.md

 ---
 title: Number of Pairs Satisfying Inequality
-excerpt: he problem involves two arrays, and an integer diff.
+excerpt: The problem involves two arrays, and an integer diff.
 The task is to count the number of pairs (i, j) satisfying an inequality.
 date: 2023-06-28
 categories:
   - algorithm